AstroOnYT/Discord-tts-spammer/README.md

 # tts-spammer
-A shit tts spammer | Very annoying. | Would not recommend!!!
+A shit text-to-speech spammer | sends voice messages.

+# set-up
+1. slap the bot token in the "settings.json" file.
+2. run it | double click "run" file.